 Standing committees, and ad-hoc committees if created by the Senate, are the legislative vehicles for the Senate, and are thus to be considered part of the legislative branch.

-All committees, standing and ad-hoc, shall be headed by a committee chairperson.
+All committees, standing and ad hoc, shall be headed by a committee chairperson.

 Committee heads shall be appointed by the President and approved by the majority of the Senate.